 That said, not just any identity theft protection plan will work.
 Child identity theft protection plans are really tailored towards minors.
 This is because identity thieves also tailor their efforts towards minors, which means there is a unique set of entry points that an attacker could use.

-Every parent takes some type of initiative to prepare their children for the real world, but few think it’s necessary to go as far as paying for identity theft protection.
-Yet, these plans are cheap and while they are just available as add-on plans, protection for parents is also important.
+Every parent takes some initiative to prepare their children for the real world, but few think it’s necessary to go as far as paying for identity theft protection.
+Yet, these plans are cheap, and while they are just available as add-on plans, protection for parents is also important.

 It’s sad that identity theft has become such a common problem in the United States.
 Just like how healthcare is free in Canada, identity theft protection should be standard here.
-But, it’s not, you can only guarantee safety of you and your child’s identity by paying each month.
+But, it’s not.
+You can only guarantee the safety of your and your child’s identity by paying each month.

-That said, knowing is half the battle and there are many things you can do to keep your child safe.
-In fact, we also covered 10 Tips to Ensure Your Child’s Identity Stays Safe just this week.
-And, while each of those points will help you protect your child further, there’s no denying that paying a small amount each month for an automated alerts system is much more convenient.
+That said, knowing is half the battle, and there are many things you can do to keep your child safe.
+In fact, we also covered 10 tips to ensure Your Child’s identity stays safe just this week.
+And, while each of those points will help you protect your child further, there’s no denying that paying a small amount each month for an automated alert system is much more convenient.